Kyle6012/smartdocs-AI/docs/README.md

 ---

-**🎉 Welcome to your AI WhatsApp Bot!** This comprehensive documentation will help you build, deploy, and manage an intelligent assistant that knows everything about your business.
+**🎉 Welcome to smartdocs-AI!** This comprehensive documentation will help you build, deploy, and manage an intelligent assistant that knows everything about your business.
 Start with the [Quick Start Guide](../QUICK_START.md) and explore from there! 🤖✨

 **Need specific help?** Use the navigation above or check our [Troubleshooting Guide](../TROUBLESHOOTING.md) for common issues.